 Asiatic black bear

-Asiatic black bears, Himalayan black bears or moon bears have long black fur with a distinct white patch on the chest with longer fur on the shoulders and throat.
+Asiatic black bears, Himalayan black bears, or moon bears have long black fur with a distinct white patch on the chest with longer fur on the shoulders and throat.
 Their ears are relatively large.
-Asiatic black bears live in almost all eastern and southern Asian countries including Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Islamic Republic of Iran, Japan, Democratic People’s Republic of Korea, Lao People’s Democratic Republic, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Russian Federation, Taiwan and Vietnam.
+Asiatic black bears live in almost all eastern and southern Asian countries including Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Islamic Republic of Iran, Japan, Democratic People’s Republic of Korea, Lao People’s Democratic Republic, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Russian Federation, Taiwan, and Vietnam.
 Asiatic black bears are more carnivores than their American parents.

-This South American bear is also called Spectacled bear, but most scientists refer to them as Andean bears as they are found only in the Andes mountains in South America.
-These bears are listed as endangered species and the last remaining short-faced bears.
+This South American bear is also called the Spectacled bear, but most scientists refer to them as Andean bears as they are found only in the Andes mountains in South America.
+These bears are listed as endangered species and are the last remaining short-faced bears.
 This bear is supposed to be the largest South American land carnivore, although only 5 percent of its diet is meat.
-The Spectacled bear is a mid-sized bear with blackish fur that may vary from jet black to dark brown and to even a reddish hue and have usually beige-coloured marking across its face and upper chest.
+The Spectacled bear is a mid-sized bear with blackish fur that may vary from jet black to dark brown and to even a reddish hue and have usually beige-colored marking across its face and upper chest.
 Adult males can weigh from 100 to 200 kilograms and females only 35 to 82 kilograms.